ecadlabs/signatory/docs/yubihsm.md

 ### Prerequisites

-In this guide, we make use of Docker for convenience, but you are not required to use Docker.
+In this guide, we use Docker for convenience, but you are not required to use Docker.

-This documentation assumes that you will be running signatory and the YubiHSM2 device on the same physical server.
+This documentation assumes that you will be running Signatory and the YubiHSM2 device on the same physical server.

 * A Linux system operably configured with:
   * Docker